The weather has been kinder of late so I was finally able to stitch the yarn bomb onto our gate. I'm thinking about making one for the top bar..

 pointed at the brevity of our "walk."
 They had been dancing all around me because it's been two weeks at least since I've walked them.
 That's how long it's been below freezing and some mornings, below zero.

-this bolt in my hand but I didn't have a pattern or yardage.
+What got to me was the fantastic cottons they now carry.
+I had this bolt in my hand but I didn't have a pattern or yardage.
 It's on sale for $4.50 a yard and I'm going back.
 There's a lot on sale right now but I've told myself - only buy what you'll sew.
 We'll see how that goes.

 Petey and Ian have been friends since junior college.
 The roots of the New Years tradition run deep.